SriGauravPV/Centralized-Recruitment-and-Employment-Tracking-System-Using-AI/README.md

 📘 Project Description

-This is a comprehensive AI-powered Placement Portal developed as a final-year project for our college.
+This is a comprehensive AI-powered Placement Portal developed as a final-year project for our college REVA UNIVERSITY.
 It is designed to streamline and digitize the end-to-end campus recruitment process for students, companies, and college administrators.

 The portal offers three types of logins: